Ben Wikler: Book

+In July 2026, W. W. Norton & Company published Wikler's book, This Is The Plan: How to End America's Meltdown and Save Democracy.
+Wikler's book tour included stops at Ezra Klein's podcast at the New York Times.
+Klein describes Wikler as having "turned [the Wisconsin Democratic] party into a fund-raising, door-knocking powerhouse."

 Personal life

 Wikler met his wife Beth (née McCarthy) when putting posters together for a protest.
 She also attended Harvard, graduating cum laude with a degree in social studies and a certificate in health policy.
-They married in Little Rock, Arkansas on November 24, 2007.
+They married in Little Rock, Arkansas, on November 24, 2007.
 They live with their three children and dog in Madison, Wisconsin.
 His father, Daniel I. Wikler, is a philosopher and ethicist at Harvard School of Public Health; his mother, Lynn McDonald, is a retired psychologist.
 Wikler is Jewish.